TomasKre/PRK/README.md

 ---

-*according to browser, operating system and their versions some emojis might show multiply and plus as same emoji
+*according to browser, operating system and their versions multiply and plus might be shown as same emoji